How to turn off Microsoft Viva daily briefing emails? Every day the users get an…

 In this article, you learned how to list Microsoft 365 Groups with PowerShell.
 As shown in the article, run the cmdlet to get a list of the Microsoft 365 Groups with SMTP addresses.
 These are the primary and alias addresses.
 Export the list to CSV and go through it with Microsoft Excel.

 Did you enjoy this article?
-You may also like the article Remove whitespace from CSV with PowerShell.
+You may also like the article Remove spaces from CSV/TXT file with PowerShell.
 Don’t forget to follow us and share this article.